christianmkg/mkgmarketingweb/_posts/2012-05-03-three-tips-for-user-acquisition.md

   - "153"
 ---
 <p style="text-align: center;"><img class="aligncenter  wp-image-1214" title="target-audience" src="http://mkgmediagroup.com/wp-content/uploads/2012/05/target-audience.jpeg" alt="" width="480" height="360" /></p>
-Brian Balfour, the CMO of <a href="http://www.boundless.com/" target="_blank">Boundless</a>, shared some great advice in thisÂ <a href="http://onstartups.com/tabid/3339/bid/82788/Building-It-Is-Not-Enough-5-Practical-Tips-On-User-Acquisition.aspx" target="_blank">OnStartups article <em>Building is Not Enough: 5 Practical Tips for User Acquisition</em></a>.
+Brian Balfour, the CMO of <a href="http://www.boundless.com/" target="_blank">Boundless</a>, shared some great advice in this <a href="http://onstartups.com/tabid/3339/bid/82788/Building-It-Is-Not-Enough-5-Practical-Tips-On-User-Acquisition.aspx" target="_blank">OnStartups article <em>Building is Not Enough: 5 Practical Tips for User Acquisition</em></a>.

 Based on our own experience, we wanted to expand on three of Brian's tips in a little more detail.
 <h2><em>1.
 Don't Test a Lot of Channels at Once</em></h2>